canonical/tdx/README.md

 Intel® TDX is a confidential computing technology which deploys hardware-isolated, Virtual Machines (VMs) called Trust Domains (TDs).
 It protects TD VMs from a broad range of software attacks by isolating them from the Virtual-Machine Manager (VMM), hypervisor and other non-TD software on the host platform.
 As a result, it enhances a platform user’s control of data security and IP protection.
 Also, it enhances the Cloud Service Providers’ (CSP) ability to provide managed cloud services without exposing tenant data to adversaries.
-For more information see the [Intel article on TDX architecture](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-trust-domain-extensions.html).
+For more information see the [Intel TDX overview](https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/overview.html).

 This tech preview of TDX on Ubuntu 23.10 provides base host and guest functionalities.
 Follow these instructions to setup the TDX host, create a TD guest, and boot it.

 ## Supported Hardware

 This release supports 4th Generation Intel® Xeon® Scalable Processors with Intel® TDX and all 5th Generation Intel®  Xeon® Scalable Processors.

 ## Setup TDX Host